aclassen/ComposeReorderable/README.md

 - Create a reorderable state by  `rememberReorderableLazyListState` for LazyList or `rememberReorderableLazyGridState` for LazyGrid
 - Add the `reorderable(state)` modifier to your list/grid
 - Inside the list/grid itemscope create a `ReorderableItem(state, key = )` for a keyed lists or `ReorderableItem(state, index = )` for a indexed only list.
 (Animated items only work with keyed lists)
-- Apply the `detectReorderAfterLongPress(state)` or `detectReorder(state)` modifier to the root or any child composable inside the item layout
+- Apply the `detectReorderAfterLongPress(state)` or `detectReorder(state)` modifier to the list.
+If only a drag handle is needed apply the detect modifier to any child composable inside the item layout.

 `ReorderableItem` provides the item dragging state, use this to apply elevation , scale etc.